queue-miscreant/vimcord/README.md

     - Occasionally, the discord connection returns a 443 or similar error silently
     - Display user connection status (sign column tricks?)
     - Separate multiple lines better (`linebreak` appears to allow horizontal tabs to do this?)
-    - Separate discord content out from "normal" reply window/message window pipeline
+    - Separate discord content out from "normal" reply window/message window pipeline (partially done)

 - Future work
     - Per-channel buffers: keep main accumulator, but extras can be opened (especially for muted channels)